BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 JONAH’S BIRTHDAY, JUNE 12, 1978

 The day Barbi gave birth to Jonah in Black River Falls, Wisconsin, I was 350 miles away in Minnesota, finishing my first visit to the Mississippi’s headwaters at Itasca State Park.
 I didn’t know Barbi, was on my first bicycle tour to the west coast.
 I’d left Ohio May 15 and had reached my first major destination ten days later, the birthplace of Mark Twain, Hannibal, Missouri.
-I waded across my second major destination—the stream that drains the lake that’s considered the Mississippi’s source—June 7, and spent the next four days canoeing and reading Twain, The Adventures of Tom Sawyer.
+On June 7, I waded across my second major destination, the stream that drains the lake that’s considered the Mississippi’s source, and spent the next four days canoeing and reading Twain, The Adventures of Tom Sawyer.
 I lit out on the bicycle again June 12, entered the first Indian reservation I’d ever visited, the White Earth.
 I grew quiet and anxious, didn’t know what to expect.
 I passed dirt driveways, fallen sheds, sagging barns, boarded windows, abandoned foundations and windmills surrounded by weeds.
 I saw no Indians, only real estate signs.
 I stopped at a café at a resort, sat in a booth, and after a while noticed a small Ojibwe boy on a stool, playing pinball in a corner by the door.
 He had wide cheeks, wide chocolate eyes and a shy but bright white grin.
 He wore a sweat shirt, plain-colored trousers and bargain-rate sneakers.
-I had not heard or seen him at the machine when I had come in, but evidently he had been there.
+I had not heard or seen him at the machine when I had come in, but evidently, he had been there.

 Two white teenage boys came in wearing ball caps, nylon jackets and Adidas sneakers.
 They sat at the counter by the proprietor, a white woman in her forties sorting bills and chain-smoking.
 One of the teenagers tilted his head toward broad windows that looked out to a softball field scarred by all kinds of tire ruts.
 Most of the home run fence, a snow fence, lay on the ground, and trash blew beneath the bleachers, and bottles and cans overflowed from barrels.
 “What the heck went on?”